Trust-Machines/p256k1/update/README.md

    ```shell
    cargo run --bin update
    ```
-3. Review the changes, then commit and push them to the repository branch.
+3. Review the changes, then commit and push them to a new branch.
+4. Make a Pull Request.